vatesfr/xen-orchestra/docs/manage_infrastructure.md

 ### Local default SRs

-Declaring a default storage for each pool is good practice to avoid unexpected behaviours.
+Declaring a default storage repository for each pool is good practice to avoid unexpected behaviours.

 ### Pools with no default SR

 To select a default SR, go to the Home tab and click on 'Pools'.
 Select the pool you are working with and click on the storage icon:
 ![](./assets/storageicon.png)

-Hover over the storage you want to select and click on the disk icon to set as the default SR:
+Hover over the storage you want to select and click on the disk icon to set it as the default SR:
 ![](./assets/diskicon.png)

 ### Unhealthy VDIs